Scan a Target

 A good photo is the foundation of a reliable analysis.
 Keep these points in mind:

-- Capture the whole strip — every target must be flat and fully visible.
+- Capture the whole strip — every target card must be fully in frame and the paper should lie flat.

 - Hold it as straight as possible — avoid strongly tilting or twisting the phone.